Dovyski/cvui/docs/components/trackbar.md

 * `TRACKBAR_HIDE_VALUE_LABEL`: do not render the current value of the trackbar below the moving marker;
 * `TRACKBAR_HIDE_LABELS`: do not render labels at all.

 The parameter `theDiscreteStep` is the amount that the trackbar marker will increase/decrease when the marker is dragged right/left (if option `TRACKBAR_DISCRETE` is active).
+Figures 2 and 3 illustrate the differences.

 ![Trackbar](/img/trackbar.gif)
-<p class="img-caption">Figure 2: trackbar component.</p>
+<p class="img-caption">Figure 2: trackbar component without discrete step.</p>

 ![Trackbar](/img/trackbar-discrete.gif)
-<p class="img-caption">Figure 3: trackbar component.</p>
+<p class="img-caption">Figure 3: trackbar component using a discrete step.</p>

 ## Learn more